danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 **Such bitrate may not be computed system-wide** given that flows from users with distinct service offerings (and connectivity SLOs) may be serviced by the same network nodes.

+## Metadata Scope

+An operational challenge for sharing resource-quota like metadata (e.g., maximum bitrate) is that the network is generally not entitled to allocate quota per-application, per-flow, per-stream, etc. that delivered as part of an Internet connectivity service.
+However, the network has a visibility about the overall network attachment (e.g., inbound/outbound bandwidth discussed in {{?I-D.ietf-opsawg-teas-attachment-circuit}}).
+As such,  hints about resource-like metadata is bound by default to the overall network attachment, not specific to a given application or flow.

+## Application Intereference

+Applications that have access to a resource-quota information may adopt an aggressive behavior (compared to those that don't have access) if they assumed that a resource-quota like metadata is for the application, not for the host that runs the applications.

+This is challenging for home networks where multiple hosts may be running behind the same CPE, with each of them running a video application.

 ## Abuse and Constraints

 It is important that not every flow be prioritized; otherwise, the